Here are a few things you should think about when travelling with your therapy machine.

-There are a few things to consider before travelling with a CPAP, APAP or bilevel sleep apnea machine:
+There are a few things to consider when travelling with a CPAP, APAP or bilevel sleep apnea machine:

-- When transporting the machine, always empty the humidifier tub to avoid water damage and place it in its own compartment in the carry bag.
+- When transporting your machine, always empty the humidifier tub to avoid water damage and place it in its own compartment in the carry bag.

 - When sleeping on an airplane, do not use your humidifier as turbulence increases the risk of water spillage and damage to the machine.

 - If you’re using a sleep apnea machine with built-in wireless connectivity on a plane, always enable Airplane Mode.
 See your user guide for instructions.